Completing your doctoral studies

 Before sitting the examination, students must:

-1. Upload their thesis on AIR, for technical issues please contact [email protected].
+1. Upload their thesis on AIRIn the event of technical issues, please contact [email protected]

 Important: